-Lunch – Caroline Høgh Groth Mon, 06 May 2019 05:45:43 +0000 en-US hourly 1 https://wordpress.org/?v=5.8.3 The Crispiest & Gut Friendly Brussels Sprouts You’ll Ever Taste – Ready in 15! /brussels-sprouts-ninja-foodi/ /brussels-sprouts-ninja-foodi/#comments Mon, 06 May 2019 05:45:43 +0000 /?p=3024 Do you still have negative connotations when you hear the word Brussels Sprouts?
+Lunch – Anna Høgh Groth Mon, 06 May 2019 05:45:43 +0000 en-US hourly 1 https://wordpress.org/?v=5.8.3 The Crispiest & Gut Friendly Brussels Sprouts You’ll Ever Taste – Ready in 15! /brussels-sprouts-ninja-foodi/ /brussels-sprouts-ninja-foodi/#comments Mon, 06 May 2019 05:45:43 +0000 /?p=3024 Do you still have negative connotations when you hear the word Brussels Sprouts?
 Unless you’ve had a life-changing experience since you were a kid and (most probably) been fed steamed brussels sprouts by your parents, I totally get it..
 I’m here to change your perception and judgment of the humble brussels sprouts and if you’re already…

 ]]>